Skoda Elroq new car review

 Design and build

 Though the Elroq is priced against relatively compact EV crossovers, its dimensions are closer to more spacious ones.
-Here, the VW Group MEB architecture that underpins cars like the Volkswagen ID.3 and the CUPRA Born has been stretched to 4.49-metres - about the same as a far more expensive Ford Explorer and the little longer than its Skoda Karoq combustion equivalent (4.39m).
+Here, the VW Group MEB architecture that underpins cars like the Volkswagen ID.3 and the CUPRA Born has been stretched to 4.49-metres - about the same as a far more expensive Ford Explorer and a little longer than its Skoda Karoq combustion equivalent (4.39m).
 But still 165mm shorter than the next EV up in Skoda's range, the Enyaq (4.65m).

-The Elroq introduces Skoda's so-called 'Modern Solid' design language, previewed by the company's 'Vision 75' concept model of 2022.
+The Elroq introduced Skoda's so-called 'Modern Solid' design language, previewed by the company's 'Vision 75' concept model of 2022.
 The most notable aspect of this is the striking frontal 'four eyes' light signature of the 'Tech-Deck Face' nose section, which on the clamshell bonnet replaces the usual Skoda circular badge with lettering.
 Nothing else really jumps out at you; the side profile is clean and aerodynamic, with an Evoque-style sloping roof; and the rear features the brand's usual triangular LED lighting layout.
 Wheel sizes are quite big - 19 to 21-inches.

 Rear seat room is significantly better than other EVs at this Elroq's price point (like the ID.3 and the Niro EV), helped by the lack of a central transmission tunnel; there are storage boxes where that would usually be.
 The boot capacity is 470-litres, a versatile space with a storage net for charging cables under a parcel shelf which can also be used to divide the cargo area.
 There are mini shelves either side of the luggage bay - and under-floor storage too.
 Expect all the usual Skoda 'Simply Clever' features as well, like a tyre tread depth gauge mounted in the boot lid and an umbrella secreted in the front door lining.